Mambu Alternatives: An Honest Comparison for Lenders Who Want More Than an LMS

 Four gaps come up consistently when lenders are evaluating whether Mambu fits the full decisioning-to-servicing need.

 Pricing transparency.
 Mambu does not publish pricing.
 You’re entering an enterprise sales cycle.
 Budget conversations happen late, after significant evaluation time.
-If you’re a fintech with under 50,000 loans or a cooperative scaling from paper to digital, that cycle is expensive before you’ve signed anything.
+If you’re scaling a loan book and want to know what you’re committing to early, that cycle is expensive before you’ve signed anything.

 Decisioning depth.
 Mambu offers some workflow and rule configuration, but it is not built as a policy engine.
-Credit officers cannot build branching approval logic, multi-bureau orchestration, or document-driven underwriting flows without heavy customization or external tooling.
-The Decisioning Canvas model, where policy lives in a visual no-code interface owned by credit teams, doesn’t exist in Mambu.
+Credit and risk teams cannot build branching approval logic, multi-bureau orchestration, or document-driven underwriting flows without heavy customization or external tooling.
+The Decisioning Engine model, where policy lives in a plain-English builder owned by credit and risk teams, doesn’t exist in Mambu.

 Document intelligence.
 Mambu assumes clean structured data arrives from upstream.
-It has no native capability to extract data from handwritten payslips, photographed bank statements, or scanned government IDs.
-In PH/SEA lending, that’s the majority of your borrower documents.
+It has no native capability to read and analyse handwritten payslips, photographed bank statements, or scanned government IDs.
+Real-world borrower documents are rarely pristine, and that is exactly the input that trips up US-built IDPs like Ocrolus, Rossum, and Hyperscience that optimised for clean documents.

 Implementation timeline.
 Mambu implementations routinely run three to six months, sometimes longer.
 Professional services are required for meaningful customization.
 If your goal is to run your first automated loan decision within weeks, Mambu’s delivery model works against you.